rahulkj/rahulkj.github.io/_posts/2017-07-18-delete-bosh-locks.md

 ---
 layout: post
-title:  "Deleting BOSH locks"
+title: "🔒 Deleting BOSH Locks"
 date:   2017-07-18 21:19:00 -0600
+tags:
+  - bosh
+  - cloudfoundry
+  - troubleshooting
+  - locks
-categories: bosh locks
+categories:
+  - cloudfoundry
+  - troubleshooting
 ---

 If you encounter the error `"Error 100: Unable to get deployment lock, maybe a deployment is in progress.
 Try again later."`, then likely there is something going on with BOSH